kamipakistan/YOLOv4-Custom-Object-Detection/README.md

 !sed -i 's/CUDNN_HALF=0/CUDNN_HALF=1/' Makefile
 !sed -i 's/LIBSO=0/LIBSO=1/' Makefile
 ```
+* The `%cd {HOME}/darknet/` command changes the current directory to the darknet directory in the HOME directory.

+* The first command replaces the string OPENCV=0 with OPENCV=1 in the Makefile.
+This is done to enable OpenCV support in Darknet, which is necessary for some image-related tasks.
+* The second command replaces the string GPU=0 with GPU=1 in the Makefile.
+This is done to enable GPU acceleration in Darknet, which can greatly speed up training and inference.
+* The third command replaces the string CUDNN=0 with CUDNN=1 in the Makefile.
+This is done to enable cuDNN support in Darknet, which is an NVIDIA library that provides faster implementations of neural network operations.
+* The fourth command replaces the string CUDNN_HALF=0 with CUDNN_HALF=1 in the Makefile.
+This is done to enable mixed-precision training in Darknet, which can further speed up training and reduce memory usage.

 ## *Run `make` command to build darknet*
+The `!make` command is a Linux command-line instruction that invokes the make utility to compile and build the Darknet codebase based on the configurations specified in the Makefile.
+This command reads the Makefile in the current directory and compiles the source code by executing various build commands specified in the Makefile.
+After the compilation process is complete, the make utility generates an executable binary file that can be used to run various Darknet commands and utilities.

 ```Python
 # build darknet
 !make